 It Will Help Improve Cardiovascular Health

 Feeling breathless after a swim?
 That is because swimming is an amazing form of cardio, as your heart and lungs have to keep pumping oxygenated blood throughout your body in order to keep you moving through the pool.
-One study conducted by the American Heart Association found that swimming 30 minutes per day may reduce a woman’s chances of developing coronary heart disease by 30%.

 “Breathing does not come as easy swimming,” Daly points out.
 “It requires a rhythm of under water exhales, and surface inhales, coordinated with your stroke and speed.”
 This is why swimmers often demonstrate some of the best breath control in sport.
 “For decades, they have known some of the emerging secrets we are learning about the mechanics of breathing, frequency, and CO2 tolerance,” he points out.